AFROTC-Det-345/rfc-guide/RFC Guide.md

 # RFC Guide

-## CHAPTER 1 – RECRUITING PROGRAM
-1.1.
-Overview.
+## OVERVIEW
 This guide is designed to familiarize Air Force Reserve Officer Training Corps (AFROTC) recruiting officers (RO) with detachment-level recruiting responsibilities and processes.
 It also provides tips and recommendations from the field to assist ROs in their duties.

-1.2.
+## CHAPTER 1 – RECRUITING PROGRAM
 Detachment-Level Recruiting.
 ROs are an integral part of the detachment dynamics.
 They manage detachment activities to recruit in-college, high school, and enlisted members from the local area.
 Recruiting emphasis generally shifts between these markets based on the time of year with scholarship deadlines, college orientation, and class registration schedules.
 Detachment cadets are ROs’ most valuable recruiting tools.
 The cadets bring energy and charisma to recruiting events while also relating closely to candidates because they were most recently in the same position before joining AFROTC.

 ## CHAPTER 2 – RECRUITING PLAN
 2.1.
 Recruiting Plan.
 Recruiting plans provide a source of continuity to identify detachment recruiting objectives, available markets, and a list of recruiting events.
 ROs must review previous years’ recruiting plans to analyze strengths, weaknesses, and opportunities for the purpose of setting future goals.
 At a minimum, the recruiting plan will include the following items: